bazelbuild/rules_apple/doc/rules-ios.md

         <p>The list of files needed by this rule at runtime.</p>
         <p>Targets named in the data attribute will appear in the `*.runfiles`
         area of this rule, if it has one.
-This may include data files needed by a binary or library, or other programs needed by it.</p>
+This may include data files needed by a binary or library, or other programs needed by it.
+        <strong>NOTE</strong>: Files will be made available to the test runner,
+        but will not be bundled into the resulting <code>.xctest</code>
+        bundle.</p>
       </td>
     </tr>
     <tr>